 - Tethered blimps, balloons, and other oversized inflatables

-- Propane tanks larger than 19 lbs.
+- Propane tanks larger than 19 lbs. are not allowed on campus

 Solicitation/Distribution: Solicitation or distribution of any unauthorized item is not permitted in parking facilities, the stadium's outer perimeter, or within the stadium.